Friday, January 24, 2014

 From New York City we took a drive over to the New Jersey port of Bayonne where we joined the Royal Caribbean ship the "Explorer of the seas".

-On a chilly bright afternoon we sailed out of the Hudson harbour with some great views of the city.
+On a chilly bright afternoon we sailed out of the Hudson harbour with some great views of that famous City skyline.